 For this number of scopio Magazine Viewfinder: Crossing Borders and Shifting Boundaries - Territory, the primarily focus will be on the subject of residential spaces, public spaces, urban scattered communities and city life in general.
 It will try to show works that characterise the rich multifaceted world of contemporany cities and / or non traditional urban communities regarding immigrants or minorities' different types of block, neighbourhoods, cultural diversity and values expressed in various types of residential and public spaces.
 Among other things, it is about looking at architectural spaces and their many signs, which reveal the values, customs and culture of the people who live there.
 In fact, the aim is to show a varied set of works capable of providing a creative and significant body of evidence as regards to the diversity and richness of our cities' architecture and life.
 In addition, it will focus on how the cities contribute to structure and characterise the territory and are responsible for order and disorder applied to urban and territorial issues.
 Moreover, there will be an interest in work that explores how cities and other natural systems as rivers, seas, forests and other alike have been in interaction and characterize the territory in terms of spacial morphology and political systems and values affect the way territories evolve and are categorised.

-Photographic entries should be submitted through mail - the web service WeTransfer at http://www.wetransfer.com can be used and the following email address should be utilized: email@example.com
+Photographic entries should be submitted through email - the web service WeTransfer at http://www.wetransfer.com can be used and the following email address should be utilized: firstname.lastname@example.org

 The submission must consist of a zipped folder (max. size 40 MB) with the name of the participant (FIRSTNAME_LASTNAME.zip) which must contain:

 Body with resume (must not overcome 2000 characters), preferably bilingual or English only;

 Each project submitted to contest should contain a minimum of 10 and maximum of 15 photographs;